440 E. 3rd St. Moorestown, NJ. 08057

 No. Many clients incorporate their trial exhibits into the entire life cycle of a case's preparation.
 A clear demonstrative can be just as effective in resolving a case at a mediation, arbitration, or settlement conference, and frequently results in a higher settlement or arbitration value to cases that resolve at those stages.
 Each stage of the production of your trial exhibits can be useful to mitigate the cost to the client while adding value: approved black and white drafts, finished color exhibits (digital or small color prints), printed and mounted final exhibit panels.

-There are typically 2 important questions that your testifying medical expert needs to answer: "Is this a fair and accurate depiction of the plaintiff's injuries/treatment/surgery?" and "Will these exhibits help you to explain your testimony?"
+"Is this a fair and accurate depiction of the plaintiff's injuries/treatment/surgery?" and "Will these exhibits help you to explain your testimony?"
 If their answer is yes to these questions, the exhibits should be admissable.

 Pretty much whatever you need.
 We can provide you the final color exhbits in digital format, at projection resolution, or in a range of printed and/or mounted formats.
 If you opt for large format (30x40) trial exhibits, in addition to the panels, we supply a digital projection file as well as (4) 8.5x11 color prints.
 Most clients opt for the digital file or the large trial boards but we can provide smaller printed/mounted options for conferences or mediations.